AlbertoFardin/library-ui/README.md

   git commit --no-verify -m "Commit message"
 ```

-# Pre-check new version in local seecomerce project
+# Pre-check new version in local project

 To check new code you may produce distribution code in folder `package` with command